OmniWildcard/Omni-s_World/Readme_Files/ETC_Readme.md

 - [x] Missing texture on the hook of the hoist at the Solitude Lumber Mill | **Fixed as of v1.0.8.0**
 - [x] Blue snow textures on various static landscape meshes | **Fixed as of v1.0.8.0**
 - [x] DynDOLOD issue with the Windmill on Katla's Farm | **Fixed as of v1.0.19.24**
-- [ ] Issues with some of the crowd at Rogvir's execution not being able to get to their positions
 - [x] Navmesh-related crashes during the first dragon fight at the Whiterun Watchtower | **Fixed as of v1.0.19.24**
-- [ ] Some minor navmesh tweaks required in small towns and villages
+- [x] Some minor navmesh tweaks required in small towns and villages
-- [ ] Minor navmesh tweaks required in Ustengrav
+- [x] Minor navmesh tweaks required in Ustengrav

-# FAQs
+# FAQ
 - **Question:** My NPC's are bald or are suffering the black/brown-face bug!
 How do I fix this?
 	- **Answer:** This is likely due to me messing up a patch somewhere.
 Submit a ticket on the Discord server reporting exactly which NPC it was and I'll look into fixing it.